msveshnikov/autocode-ai/README.md

 -   Provide nice UI with chalk so all steps are transparent to user
 -   Each step should improve application to the goals described in README.md
 -   New design ideas and considerations should be added to README.md by the tool (similar to index.js)

+## Design Ideas and Considerations

+-   Implement a plugin system for extending CodeCraftAI's functionality
+-   Add support for multiple programming languages and frameworks
+-   Develop a web-based interface for easier project management
+-   Implement machine learning algorithms to improve code generation over time
+-   Add support for collaborative coding and real-time updates
+-   Integrate with popular IDEs and code editors
+-   Implement automatic code documentation generation
+-   Add support for unit test generation and code coverage analysis
+-   Develop a visual representation of the project structure and dependencies
+-   Implement automatic code optimization and refactoring suggestions

+## Future Enhancements

+-   Natural language processing for more intuitive project instructions
+-   Integration with version control systems for automatic commits and branching
+-   Support for containerization and deployment automation
+-   AI-powered code review and security vulnerability detection
+-   Automatic API documentation generation
+-   Support for multi-language projects and polyglot programming
+-   Integration with cloud services for seamless deployment
+-   Implement a chat-like interface for interactive project development
+-   Add support for voice commands and speech-to-code functionality
+-   Develop a mobile app for on-the-go project management and code generation

 ## Contributing